katharsis-project/katharsis-docs/source/user-docs.rst

 Annotated repositories
 ~~~~~~~~~~~~~~~~~~~~~~

-A resource repository can be defined not by implementing ``ResourceRepository`` or ``RelationshipRepository`` interface,
-but using ``JsonApiResourceRepository`` or ``JsonApiRelationshipRepository`` annotations from ``io.katharsis.repository.annotations`` package.
+A resource repository can also be defined using the ``JsonApiResourceRepository`` or ``JsonApiRelationshipRepository`` annotations from ``io.katharsis.repository.annotations`` package.

 Defining the repositories this way has two benefits:

-* It's not needed define all of the methods i.e. read-only resources might have just reading methods defined
+* It's not necessary to define all of the methods i.e. read-only resources might have just reading methods defined
 * Additional parameters can be added to the methods like authentication, request headers or cookies

-Along with the required parameters for each methods (like resource identifier in ``JsonApiFindOne``) default supported type is ``QueryParams`` which provides parsed set of query parameters.
+Along with the required parameters for each methods (like the resource identifier in ``JsonApiFindOne``), the default supported type is ``QueryParams``, which provides a set of parsed query parameters.
 Each Katharsis integration provides different set of supported parameters.
 This list can be found in JAX-RS and Servlet integration sections.